Short Answer

 Corrective chiropractic care breaks this cycle by making measurable changes to your spinal structure.
 Your chiropractor uses X-rays, posture analysis, and nerve scans to identify exactly where the problem is, then builds a correction plan around those findings.

 "Most patients come to us after years of band-aid solutions.
-Corrective care is about finding the structural problem and fixing it at the source."
+Corrective care is about finding the structural pattern and building a plan around what we can actually measure."

 Dr. Austin Elkin, Doctor of Chiropractic